stefanocudini/leaflet-search/README.md

 ============

 #What
-A leaflet control that search markers location by property with ajax/jsonp autocomplete feature and json fields complete re-mapping
+A leaflet control that search markers/features location by cutstom property.
+With ajax/jsonp autocompletion and json fields re-mapping

 Tested in Leaflet 0.5.1